 - IT and technology consulting is approximately 20% of the overall consulting market.

 - The Compounded Annual Growth Rate (CARG) has been around 5% annually since 2011.

 - Integration services, app design, and development account for approximately 25% of the industry.

-- Internet of Things (IoT) devices has increased 30% between 2018 and 2019, with much of this affecting the IT consulting industry.
+- Internet of Things (IoT) devices have increased by 30% between 2018 and 2019, affecting the IT consulting industry.

-- 62% of business leaders in the technology consulting industry view culture as a hurdle they need to overcome.
+- 62% of business leaders in the technology consulting industry view culture as a hurdle they must overcome.

 - North America is expected to lead revenue and growth in the technology and software consulting industries.